Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 grant select on all tables in schema finance_db.prod to role finance_role;
 ```

+### Grant yourself permissions

-To get this all working correctly, make sure to assign the relevant roles to your database user.
+To get this all working correctly, make sure to assign the relevant roles to your own Snowflake database user.

 ```sql
 use role accountadmin;